EugenieKa/SEMANTIC/README.md

 ***

 With all the dispositions made, it happens rarely.

 If it happens, just relaunch the program after a few seconds or minutes.

-It can be useful too to shutdown and restart ES (or simply work with a more powerful PC)
+It also can be useful to shutdown and restart ES (or simply work with a more powerful PC)